-Marketing automation takes this stress off through segmentation.
-The software looks at your prospective customers’ contact information and engagement history to segment your lead list.
-This allows you to nurture them down the funnel by:
+Marketing automation takes this stress off of segmentation.
+The software looks at your prospective customers’ contact information and engagement history to segment your lead list for you.
+This allows you to nurture leads down the funnel by:

-- Analyzing prospects’ responses/behaviors to messages and tweaking your approach in the next round of content accordingly.
+- Analyzing prospects’ responses and behaviors toward your messages and tweaking your approach accordingly in the next round of content

 3. Boosts Customer Engagement